helloitsxinyi/helloitsxinyi/README.md

 ### Hi!
 Thanks for stopping by 👋

-I'm passionate about fullstack development using JavaScript, TypeScript and Python.
-Areas of interest include FinTech & Tech For Good.
-Currently exploring blockchain development!
+I'm passionate about software development using JavaScript, TypeScript and Python.
+Other areas of interest include Machine Learning & Tech For Good.
+Currently preparing for the AWS SAA certification!

 - 👩🏻‍💻  Software Engineer
 - :computer: Languages, Tools, Technologies: Python, JavaScript, TypeScript, ReactJS, NextJS, Redux